vand3rlinden/vand3rlinden.github.io/content/post/mdo-quarantine-policies.md

 ![IMAGE](/images/mdo-quarantine-policies/mdo-quarantine-policies-newpolicy.png)
 *With **Set specific access** you can turn on or off each **User message access action** as desired, for more advanced configurations.*

-- Step 5: Enable quarantine notifications, if desired
+5. Enable quarantine notifications, if desired.
-- Step 6: Safe your policy
+6. Safe your policy.

 ### Outcome:
 The _User message access_ actions for the created custom quarantine policy will be: